Grammar

 Izumi

 The French pronoun y is frequently used and carries meanings such as “there” or “to it.”
 It is a very useful element in both conversation and writing, especially for avoiding repetition and keeping expressions concise.
-At the same time, y can be tricky to use correctly.
-It is therefore important to understand its basic functions and usage clearly.

 In this lesson, I will explain the role of the neutral pronoun y, when to use it, and what points require particular attention.